 - Line your cooled cookies up on some wax paper in preparation for frosting.

-- Fill a 12 or 16 inch piping bag or pastry bag with frosting.
+- Fill a 12 or 16-inch piping bag or pastry bag with frosting.

-- Using a #47 frosting tip pipe the mummy bandages onto your cookies with my best buttercream frosting!
+- Using a #47 frosting tip, pipe the mummy bandages onto your cookies with my best buttercream frosting!

-- Let frosting set on these adorable mummy cookies before layering between pieces of wax paper in an airtight container.
+- Let frosting set on these adorable mummy cookies before layering them between pieces of wax paper in an airtight container.

 FAQs and Expert Tips

-Once completely cool, frosted and the frosting is set, layer between wax papers in a container that will seal airtight then pop them in the freezer.
+Once completely cool, frosted, and the frosting is set, layer between wax papers in a container that will seal airtight, then pop them in the freezer.
 Thaw at room temperature.

 You could make these adorable mummy cookies a week ahead of time if you store them in the fridge in a tightly covered container.
 Allow them to warm to room temperature before serving.